 Once through the shallows and upper braided section of the river it is smooth sailing for a couple of days as the river winds its way through the mountains and we admire the deep clear pools.
 Limestone peaks beckon during evening hikes and caribou trails corrugate the tundra.

 July 6 - 10

 We enter the rocky canyon and ledge country of the northern Brooks Range.
 The river bends are deeply incised and the river plunges through sedimentary layers one after the other in thrilling rapids and splendid canyons.
 Sheep frequent the river bars secure in the knowledge that cliffs are close at hand.

 We will paddle, hike, fish, and explore our way through the mountains.
 The river and the weather will dictate our schedule and the pace of the trip but we are sure to have several layover days to search out archeological sites, climb into the high country and watch for wildlife.

 July 11 - 13

 The Arctic Coast is like no other place we know.
-Barrier islands stretch for 20 miles littered with driftwood from the Mackenzie River and whale bones.
+Barrier islands stretch for 20 miles littered with driftwood and whale bones.
 It makes a great camp and a huge bonfire cuts the chill.

-We await the arrival of our plane and then make our way back across the mountains, through customs and immigration and then to Fairbanks.
+We await the arrival of our plane and then make our way back across the mountains, back into Alaska and then to Fairbanks.

 Time for a shower!